Getting Started

 Step 2: Set Up the Tutorial Database Start a PostgreSQL database and load sample data 3 min

-Step 3: Create Your First Configuration Use drasi-server init to create a Source, Continuous Query, and Log Reaction — see Drasi detect and react to change in real time 10 min
+Step 3: Create Your First Configuration Start from a provided config file with a Source, Continuous Query, and Log Reaction — see Drasi detect and react to change in real time 3 min

 Step 5: Add an Aggregation Query Add a query with count() — see aggregations update automatically as data changes and add a new Reaction that generates Server-Sent Events (SSE) when query results change 5 min